Dhaigh94/Online-Portfolio/README.md

 [![This project is using Percy.io for visual regression testing.](https://percy.io/static/images/percy-badge.svg)](https://percy.io/Davids-Stuff/Online-Portfolio)

 ### Running on CI
 This project is running on CircleCI as a CI platform which you can learn more about CircleCI here: https://circleci.com/.
+You can also watch a video of my CI running here: https://youtu.be/DrWymr5WZbo.

 [![CircleCI](https://circleci.com/gh/Dhaigh94/Online-Portfolio.svg?style=shield)](https://circleci.com/gh/Dhaigh94/Online-Portfolio)